typestack/.github/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest a new feature or idea
 title: 'feature: <your-title-goes-here>'
-labels: 'type: feature, flag: needs-discussion'
+labels: 'type: feature, flag: needs discussion'
 assignees: ''

 ---